jboutaud/azure-docs/articles/openshift/support-lifecycle.md

 You can reference upcoming version releases and deprecations on the [Azure Red Hat OpenShift release calendar](#azure-red-hat-openshift-release-calendar).

 For new minor versions of Red Hat OpenShift Container Platform:
-* The Azure Red Hat OpenShift SRE team publishes an announcement with the planned date of a new version release, and respective old version deprecation, in the [Azure Red Hat OpenShift Release notes](https://github.com/Azure/OpenShift/releases) at least 30 days prior to removal.
+* The Azure Red Hat OpenShift SRE team publishes an announcement with the planned date of a new version release, in the [Azure Red Hat OpenShift Release notes](https://github.com/Azure/OpenShift/releases).
+* The Azure Red Hat OpenShift SRE team publishes EOL of new version release when a version is released in the [Azure Red Hat OpenShift Release notes](https://github.com/Azure/OpenShift/releases).
 * The Azure Red Hat OpenShift SRE team publishes a service health notification available to all customers with Azure Red Hat OpenShift and portal access, and sends an email to the subscription administrators with the planned version removal dates.

 For new patch versions of Red Hat OpenShift Container Platform: